-Government broadsides and the collections of Californio families like the de la Guerras and the Morenos are examples of the important sources for Mexican California.
+Government broadsides and the collections of Californio families, such as the de la Guerras and the Morenos, are examples of the important sources for Mexican California.
 Twentieth-century holdings that document political history range from the papers of conservative Catholic activist Pedro Villaseñor to those of pioneering Latina politician Gloria Molina.
-Other collections from the era include the records of the most important Spanish-language newspaper in the U.S., La Opinión, and the papers of its owners, the Lozano family.
-Recent collecting activity centers on under-documented aspects of Mexican-American history, such as the immigrant experience.
+Other collections from the era include the records of the most important Spanish-language newspaper in the United States, La Opinión, and the papers of its owners, the Lozano family.
+Recent collecting activity centers on under-documented aspects of Mexican American history, such as the immigrant experience.

 Early California Population Project Research Guide